jianxunbak/Assignment-4.1/lesson.md

 ### Lesson Overview

-Before this lesson, learners had hands on experience with containerization.
 In this lesson, learners will learn about what DevOps is and this learning will follow them throughout the module.
-After this lesson, all other lessons are very hands on and is lesser on conceptual learning.
+After the next two lessons, all other lessons are very hands on and is lesser on conceptual learning.

 ---